jeromecoupe/webstoemp/_posts/2016-02-15-rapa-nui-dream-come-true.md

 I am really looking forward to the Chilean part of the trip too.
 Among other things, I have very fond memories of the Bellavista neighbourhood in Santiago and of the delicious "Machas a la Parmegiana" you can have near the Mercado Central.

 Only a couple of weeks to go now ...

+Actually, [the pictures are online now](https://www.flickr.com/photos/g-rom/albums/72157663941247163), in case you want to have a look.